-You gain important experiences as you succeed, but 'failure' (or stopping as is most often the case for me) is just as much a teacher as 'success.'
+You gain important experiences and opportunities as you succeed, but 'failure' (or stopping as is most often the case for me) is just as much a teacher as 'success.'

-In business, I am a 'Pioneer' and 'Visionary' that is constantly seeking to invent entirely new ways of doing business.
-I see things that don't exist, picture systems in my head to solve the challenge quickly, and have a lot of courage to try.
+In business, I am a 'Pioneer' and 'Visionary' that is constantly seeking to invent entirely new ways of solving problems and doing business.
+I see things that don't exist, picture systems in my head to solve the challenge immediately, and have a lot of courage and experience to try efficiently.

 My community matters to me.
 I am a prolific social connector, constantly seek to add value by aligning opportunities with needs and good people matched up.
 If you're not already in my network, let's connect.